Mick McGuane: Coaching career

 McGuane then coached the Balwyn Tigers seniors team in the Eastern Football League Division 1 in 2007.
 He came to the club at a tough time as they move into the highly rated EFL competition 1st Division.
 McGuane's coaching saw Balwyn into the finals in their first year in the competition.

 In 2008, McGuane was appointed as senior coach of the Keilor Football Club.
 In his inaugural season, he led the club's Essendon District Football League A Grade side to a grand final victory, followed by premierships in 2016 and 2019.
+Keilor also claimed back to back premierships in 2023 and 2024 with the latter featuring McGuane’s son Tom who is eligible for the 2025 draft as a Father Son for Collingwood.